JeyRunner/can-sot-protocol/README.md

       // ...
     }
-    // reset all received flags of incoming SPs
     // reset all received flags of incoming SPs canSot.SPsIncomming.ReceivedFlagsReset();

-    // will send all change values of OT to master (slower, with protocol overhead) ot.sendAllChangedValuesToMaster()

-    // OR just send a specific SP that will contain only some value(s) of the OT
+    // send a specific SP that will contain only some value(s) of the OT
     //    (e.g. some_node.some_value that we wrote before)
-    // this is faster and without overhead, will just send one can frame canSot.SPsOutgoing.UpdateValue2SP.sendToMaster();
+    //    without overhead, will just send one can frame canSot.SPsOutgoing.UpdateValue2SP.sendToMaster();

     // unlock after access
     ot.unlock();

-    // to other stuff e.g. with value2
+    // do other stuff e.g. with value2
     printf("value2: %d", value2)
 }
 ```